Latest Ramblings

 * * *

-The civil settlement apparently arose from the government’s own investigation, rather than a whistleblower’s qui tam complaint.
+The case apparently arose from the government’s investigation, and not from a whistleblower’s qui tam complaint.

 Recent Posts